-All incoming students who attend orientation receive training and education regarding sexual assault prevention, reporting a sexual assault and healthy relationships.
-Additionally, the Title IX Coordinator and Public Safety meet with family members and students to answer questions about sexual misconduct policies and to inform students of their rights once they become a Coppin State student.
-As part of the First Year Experience program and advisement, freshmen students complete the Voices for Change web-based training produced by Get Inclusive as a course requirement to satisfactorily complete their Freshmen Seminar course.
+All incoming and new students are required to participate in New Student Orientation where they receive training and education regarding definitions of sexual misconduct, sexual assault prevention, reporting a sexual assault, and resources both on and off campus.
+Additionally, the Title IX Coordinator, Student Conduct, and Public Safety meet with family members and students to answer questions about sexual misconduct policies and to inform students of their rights once they become a Coppin State student.
+As part of the First Year Experience program and advisement, first year students complete the Voices for Change web-based training produced by Get Inclusive as a course requirement.